You are here

-Assessment of State Programs Concluded Between 2013 and 2016
+Assessment of State Programs Concluded in 2019

 Registered users from grantee States can access resources related to conducting background checks on direct-access employees and submit requests for technical assistance in the development of their own State-level programs.
 CNA maintains the list of approved users for this website and is contracted by CMS to provide technical assistance to grantee States.
 If you are a grantee-State registered user, please login above.